jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 how they relate, an experience that you only get from working through questions that put these random facts in context and draw contrasts.

-Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.
+**Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.** It's important that you commit to an answer so you increase the emotional charge in the event you're wrong.
+I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.
+Better to commit to an answer, let the chips fall, and use that energy to understand the correct answer.

 There's some evidence that if you take a pretest before you've even been exposed to material, [you'll do better][failing] when it comes to the actual test afterward.
 If your scores are not improving or you simply feel lost, you might not be ready.
 Consider stepping back to review more.

  [retrieval]: http://www.sciencemag.org/content/331/6018/772.full